bumpnumb/Pinball/Journal/Part 3 - The two Coils.md

 ![](https://raw.githubusercontent.com/bumpnumb/Pinball/main/Images/First_eos_test.gif)

-Looks pretty good, now it is just to connect the different coils and see if it overheats.
+Looks pretty good, now it is just to connect the different coils and see if it overheats. **Note**: The switch is connected in the wrong orientation in this image, being like this it is not normally closed like we need it to be.
+The next images will have the switch in the correct orientation!

 # Oops!